esarks/SkylerThomas2/17_chapter-14-living-moment-secular.md

 The God who redeemed them is redeeming us the same.

 **[Verse 3 – Final Verse]**
-Joseph was broken, then lifted again,
+The prophets proclaimed what the Father would do, Messiah would come, make all things new.
-From prison walls to the palace of men.
+From Isaiah's promise to shepherds' surprise,
-What others meant for harm, God turned to grace, Forgiveness and mercy took sorrow's place.
+The Word became flesh before human eyes.
-Redemption is here in the moment we're in.
+Love took on skin in the moment Divine.

 **[Chorus – Final]**
 We're not promised tomorrow, but love is here today.